pgRouting/pgrouting/doc/topology/pgr_nodeNetwork.rst

 Example
 -------------------------------------------------------------------------------

-Let's create the topology for the data in :ref:`sampledata`
+Let's create the topology for the data in :doc:`sampledata`

 .. code-block:: sql